Tyrell Sloan: 2024

 In round 1 of the 2024 NRL season, Sloan scored a hat-trick in St. George Illawarra's upset 28-4 victory over the Gold Coast.

 Sloan played 23 games for St. George Illawarra in the 2024 NRL season and scored 13 tries as the club finished 11th on the table.

 2025

 In the 2025 NRL season, with Clint Gutherson joining the club and taking the fullback spot, Sloan moved to the wing.
 In round 14, Sloan was demoted from the starting team and replaced with Christian Tuipulotu.
 On 24 June, Sloan was reportedly given permission by St. George Illawarra to negotiate with other clubs.

 Sloan played 20 games for St. George Illawarra in the 2025 NRL season and scored 17 tries as the club finished a disappointing 15th on the table.

+2026

+On 3 July, Castleford announced that they had signed Sloan on a two-year deal from the 2027 Super League season.

+On 16 August, when Andrew Johns labelled him "too good a player to be leaving the NRL at this age," Sloan said of his departure, "It's something I didn't want to do, but unfortunately that's how the footy world works and the decision was made a few months ago and there's a bit in the background going on with Carry over there.
+It's a tough decision to leave home but I'm looking forward to it, particularly with having Cookie over there too."

+He played 17 matches for St. George Illawarra in the 2026 NRL season as the club finished with the Wooden Spoon.

+Sloan played 17 matches for St. George Illawarra in the 2026 NRL season as the club finished with the Wooden Spoon.
+It was the clubs first wooden spoon and the first any St. George affiliated side had received since 1938.